gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/05-modeling-cores.md

 It contains information on:

-- PC and predicated next-PC
+- PC and predicted next-PC
 - Instruction result
 - Thread number
 - CPU